kik369/docker-web-interface/README.md

 ## Security Considerations

 -   **Docker Socket Access**: Granting access to the Docker socket provides root-level access to the system.
 Ensure the environment is trusted, and consider using Docker's Remote API for production.
+-   **Environment Variables**: Never commit the `.env` file to version control.
+Keep your `.env` file secure and restrict access to authorized personnel only.
+Use different values for sensitive variables in production.
+Regularly rotate sensitive credentials like passwords and API keys.

 ## Troubleshooting